 Athletic departments have a duty to develop an emergency plan that will be implemented when necessary, therefore providing appropriate standards of emergency care.
 As athletic injuries may occur at any time and during any activity, the sports medicine team must be prepared.
-This preparation involves formulation of an emergency plan, proper coverage of events, maintenance of appropriate emergency equipment and supplies, utilization of appropriate emergency medicial personnel, and continuing education in the area of emergency medicine and planning.
+This preparation involves formulation of an emergency plan, proper coverage of events, maintenance of appropriate emergency equipment and supplies, utilization of appropriate emergency medical personnel, and continuing education in the area of emergency medicine and planning.
 Hopefully, through careful pre-participation physical screenings, adequate medical coverage, safe practice and training techniques and other safety avenues, some potential emergencies may be averted.
-However, accidents and injuries are inherent with sports participation, and proper preparation on the part of the sports medicine team should enable each; emergency situation to be managed appropriately.
+However, accidents and injuries are inherent with sports participation, emergency situation to be managed appropriately.